 L1C files for disk and limb observations contain geolocated data sampled on fixed spatial grids in both counts and radiance (calibrated) units.
-Equation 3.1 describes the conversion of L1B detector raw count images to fully calibrated radiances in Rayleighs/nm (One Rayleigh is a radiance unit equal to 10^6 photons emitted into 4π steradians from an area of 1 cm2).
+Equation 3.1 describes the conversion of L1B detector raw count images to fully calibrated radiances in Rayleighs/nm (One Rayleigh is a radiance unit equal to $10^6$ photons emitted into $4\pi$ steradians from an area of 1 cm).